tensorflow/model-analysis/g3doc/api_docs/python/tfma/extractors/SliceKeyExtractor.md

 The extractor's PTransform yields a copy of the Extracts input with an additional extract pointing at the list of SliceKeyType values keyed by tfma.SLICE_KEY_TYPES_KEY.
-If materialize is True then a materialized version of the slice keys will be added under the key tfma.MATERIALZED_SLICE_KEYS_KEY.
+If materialize is True then a materialized version of the slice keys will be added under the key tfma.SLICE_KEYS_KEY.

 #### Args: